 Distinguished Life Membership will be approved by a majority vote of the Caucus Executive Committee.

-The award will be presented personally and the recipient is encouraged to be present at the Caucus Business Meeting during the APHA Annual Meeting for appropriate recognition.
+The recipient is encouraged to be present at the Caucus Business Meeting during the APHA Annual Meeting for appropriate recognition.

 The Distinguished Life Members are not required to pay membership dues.

 No candidate shall be selected for an award posthumously

+Section 4: Organizational Membership:

+Organizational membership is open to any established organization whose mission and goals align with the LGBTQ Health Caucus.

+Organizations in the Organizational Membership category will be assigned one vote in matters that go before the membership.

-Section 3: Membership Year/Dues:
+Section 3: Membership Dues

-The Executive Committee shall set the annual dues.
+The Executive Committee shall set the annual dues of the Caucus.

-The Caucus Membership year will run from the opening of each year’s Caucus Business Meeting through the opening of the following year’s Caucus Business Meeting.
+The Caucus Membership is active from the opening of each year’s Caucus Business Meeting through the opening of the following year’s Caucus Business Meeting.

-Dues renewals, or new memberships occuring after July 30th will continue to be valid until the next annual meeting.
+Membership renewals or activations occurring after July 30th will continue to be valid until the next subsequent Caucus Business meeting.

 Section 4: Discontinuance of Membership

-Nonpayment of dues shall be a cause for discontinuance of membership of any constituent after a grace period to be determined by the Executive Board, provided that constituents in arrears have been notified prior to the expiration of the grace period by electronic or other media transmission.
+Nonpayment of dues shall be a cause for discontinuance of membership of any constituent after a grace period to be determined by the Executive Committee, provided that constituents have been notified prior to the expiration of the grace period.
 Constituents whose membership has been discontinued for nonpayment of dues may be reinstated, provided such person or organization complies with the eligibility requirements then effective.

-If, in the opinion of the Executive Board, any Caucus member acts in a manner as to reflect discredit upon the Caucus, membership or affiliation with shall be terminated.
+If, in the opinion of the Executive Board, any Caucus member acts in a manner as to reflect discredit upon the Caucus of the field of LGBTQ public health, membership or affiliation with shall be terminated.

-Article V. Executive Committee (EC)
+Article V. The Executive Committee

 Section 1: Officers

-The Caucus Executive Committee will be composed of the Caucus Chair; Caucus Chair-Elect; Immediate Past Chair; Program Chair; Program Chair-Elect; Secretary; Treasurer; Communications Chair; Membership Chair; Student Chair; Policy Chair; Immediate Past Student Chair
+The Caucus Executive Committee (EC) will be composed of the Caucus Chair; Caucus Chair-Elect; Immediate Past Chair; Program Chair; Program Chair-Elect; Secretary; Treasurer; Communications Chair; Membership Chair; Policy Chair ;Student Chair; & Immediate Past Student Chair

-Section 2: Officer Election

-The officers, with the exception of the Caucus Chair, Immediate Past Chair, and Program Chair will be elected by the active dues-paying membership of the Caucus.
-The roles of Caucus Chair, Immediate Past Chair, and Program Chair are offices that a person matriculates into after serving in the Chair-elect and Program chair-elect offices.

-Section 3: Officer Eligibility

-Members of the Executive Committee must be current dues-paying members of the Caucus.

-In order to run for a seat on the Executive Committee one must in good faith plan to register as a due paying member within one (1) week of election.
-It is the incumbent’s responsibility to pay dues, and if they are found to have not paid dues they may be stripped from their position and a special election will be held.

-Candidates for Chair-Elect should have previously served in an elected Executive Committee roll.

-Candidates for office must not be currently elected Executive Committee members with remaining time on their terms.

 Section 4: Purpose

-The Executive Committee acts as the governing body of the caucus and the duties of the Executive Committee are to
+The Executive Committee acts as the governing body of the caucus and the duties of the Executive Committee are to:

-Formulate the rules of procedures for the Caucus to promote the Mission of the Caucus.
+Formulate the rules of procedures for the Caucus to promote the mission of the Caucus.

-Assist in development and final approval of the Caucus program for the annual meeting.
+Assist in development and final approval of the Caucus program for the APHA Annual Meeting.

-Approve the annual budget no later than 3 calendar months following the Annual Meeting.
+Approve the annual budget at the Caucus Business Meeting.

 Cultivate and act on coalition building, networking, and promoting and advancing policies and position within APHA that support sexual and gender minority researchers and public health research.